-Students who intend to complete a self-designed major must first select both a primary advisor and a secondary advisor.
+Students who intend to complete a self-designed major must first select a primary advisor and secondary advisor.
 The primary advisor should be a faculty member from the department/discipline that will be most frequently represented by coursework in the major.
 The secondary advisor is a faculty member from the second discipline constituting the major.
 Students who do not know specific faculty members that might serve as either primary or secondary advisors should contact the respective department chairs for referrals.

 , required and/or elective courses aligned with the major’s learning objectives, core competencies developed in the major3

 , and a proposed four-year schedule of classes.
 The self-designed major should consist of at least 27 credits higher than the 100-level, with at least 12 credits at the 300-level or higher, ncluding the capstone experience.
 A culminating experience should be included as part of the major.